 Watch Out for Unfair Settlement Offers from Adjusters

-Proven Top Tier Lawyers to Fight for Your Rights
+Proven Top-Tier Lawyers to Fight for Your Rights

-Workers Compensation Lawyers Who Believe in a Small Staff with a Personal Approach
+Workers Compensation Lawyers with a Personal Approach

 As proven workers’ compensation attorneys, we take pride in serving workers injured on the job.
 Instead of representing corporate interests, we focus on cases involving everyday workers fighting for their just compensation.

 We have been fighting for the rights of everyday workers in Cincinnati since 1988, and we have been able to do so with a relatively small staff.
 Your lawyer will be your main point of contact most of the time.
 You can be assured that your lawyer will work with you directly to keep you informed of your case and give you honest answers to your questions.
 Also, most of our work is done on a contingency basis.
 This means that we do not collect payment until you win your case.